coreboot/coreboot/Documentation/releases/coreboot-4.22-relnotes.md

 releases, this one reflects a commitment to open source innovation, security enhancements, and expanding hardware support.

+### 4.22.01 release

+The week between tagging a release and announcing it publicly is used to test the tagged version and make sure everything is working as we expect.
+This is done instead of freezing the tree and doing release candidates before the release.

+For the 4.22 release cycle we found an uninitialized variable error on the sandybridge/ivybridge platforms and rolled that into the 4.22.01 release package.

 ### coreboot version naming update